PILOT

 Asian Catholic individuals, families, and institutions keep various documents of great historical significance.
 Those documents can be an important source of information to understand the socio-demographic past of their region, the economic transformation of specific countries and populations, and the evolution of religious practices and ideas.
 However, many of those documents are in danger.
 Their primary support can be fragile and their condition of preservation precarious.

 ISAC is committed to using new technologies in order to help individuals, families, and institutions to digitize these materials.
-In partnership with the Maritime Asia Historical Survey, ISAC is working at elaborating a replicable model that will help Asian Catholic individuals, families, and institutions to safely preserve and better share data about their past.
+In partnership with the De La Salle University Manila, ISAC is working at elaborating a replicable model that will help Asian Catholic individuals, families, and institutions to safely preserve and better share data about their past.

 A rich and diversify scholarship suggests that the Virgin Mary has been the focus of intense religious attention and cultural adaptations across Asia.
 In many countries, Mary is represented through local features that echo national identity, traditional practices, local gender norms, historical events, etc. Furthermore, the mother of Jesus of Nazareth is not only venerated by Catholics but also by numerous Asian Muslims, Caodaists, and Hindus.
 Thus, Asian practices and discourses surrounding Mary stand as a rich object of study to discuss ethnic and religious identities, gender ideals, social structures, history, etc.